 Do you want to feel that intense, spine-tingling impact of bass hitting your chest?
 Most people want this at home, in the car, everywhere.
 If you are one of those, I'm pretty sure you'd also want to feel that bass rumble in your chest when you're cruising on your boat as well.

-Undoubtedly, no matter what kind of music you’re playing, how softly or loudly you like to listen, a quality subwoofer will improve your overall listening experience and make everything sound more balanced and full.
+Undoubtedly, no matter what kind of music you're playing, how softly or loudly you like to listen, getting the best marine subwoofer will improve your overall listening experience and make everything sound more balanced and full.

 If you're wanting to add bass to your boat without drilling and cutting into fiberglass, then the Bazooka MBTA10250D is for you.

 This amplified bass tube is fitted with 10 inch customized subwoofer that's designed for bass tube enclosures.
 This 10 inch marine subwoofer is powered by a class D amplifier that's capable of putting out up to 200 watts RMS at 4 ohm.